pedrof69/Grid9/docs/MATHEMATICS.md

-# Mathematical Foundation
+# Grid9 Mathematical Foundation

-This document explains the mathematical principles behind the Optimal Coordinate Compression algorithm and why it represents the theoretical ceiling for coordinate compression.
+This document explains the mathematical principles behind Grid9's hybrid quantization algorithm and how it achieves 3-meter precision in exactly 9 characters.

 ## Information Theory Constraints